Events

 Venue: Goethe-Institut/Courtyard

-2. Selected Readings (Poetry) with Gerður Kristný, Kutsenko Oksana and A'bena Awuku Larbi.
+With Gerður Kristný and A'bena Awuku-Larbi.
 Moderated by Mamle Kabu.

 Time: 2:00 PM to 3:00 PM.